-In the search for a remote-detection device, a major aim of the program, the Air Force in cooperation with such other agencies as NASA, ESSA, and (Continued on page 28)

-Famous Aircraft: The F-4 Phantom II, by G. G. tourke.
+In the search for a remote-detection device, a major aim of the program, the Air Force in cooperation with such other agencies as NASA, ESSA, and ramous Aircraft: The F-4 Phantom II, by G. G. tourke.
 Part of the Arco Famous Aircraft Series, Cap-1 O'Rourke's book is largely Navy-oriented.
 Well illused.
 Arco Publishing Co., Inc., N.Y.
 64 pages. \$5.
 Also paperback, \$2.95.